tum-ei-eda/etiss/README.md

   - GCC Compiler >= 5.0
   - Boost >= 1.54
   - Graphviz + Doxygen (For documentation generation)
-  - LLVM + Clang 7 (Please download appropriate pre-built binaries from https://releases.llvm.org/download.html)
+  - LLVM + Clang 7
+  (If you want to use LLVM-JIT compiler then you have to setup LLVM and Clang libraries somewhere on the host PC and source it with the environment variable `LLVM_DIR`.)

 Packages for Ubuntu 18:

-    sudo apt-get install g++ libboost-system-dev libboost-filesystem-dev libboost-program-options-dev graphviz doxygen libtinfo-dev zlib1g-dev texinfo
+    sudo apt-get install g++ libboost-system-dev libboost-filesystem-dev graphviz doxygen libtinfo-dev zlib1g-dev

 ### Build and Installation

 Follow these instructions to quickly build ETISS.
-Start in the root directory of ETISS by creating a build directory:

 	$ mkdir build_dir

 Change to the created directory, e.g.,

 	$ cd build_dir

-If LLVM-JIT compiler is used, source it with the environment variable:

-	$ export LLVM_DIR=/path/to/llvm

 Configure the build system, e.g.,
 Replace `` `pwd`/installed`` with your `<etiss_install_path>` if you do not like to install etiss into `build_dir/installed/`.
 Set up path to cmake if necessary.